Bingo Players

 Bingo Players is a Dutch dance and electro house musical project fronted by DJ and record producer Maarten Hoogstraten ([ˈmaːrtə(n) ˈɦoːxstraːtə(n)]).
 Bingo Players was originally a duo, which included Paul Bäumer, who died from cancer in 2013.
 After the death of Bäumer, Hoogstraten announced that Bäumer had wished for him to continue under the Bingo Players name.
-They are best known for their hit songs "Cry (Just a Little)" and "Rattle".
-"Cry (Just a Little)" was a top-40 hit in the Netherlands, Belgium, United Kingdom and other parts of Europe and Australia, in addition to being an international club hit.
+They are best known for their songs "Cry (Just a Little)" and "Rattle".
+"Cry (Just a Little)" was a top-40 hit in the Netherlands, Belgium, United Kingdom and other parts of Europe and Australia.
 Bingo Players were ranked number 52 in DJ Mag's Top 100 DJs list for 2013.